baiweiphys/BO-KM/README.md

 [GitHub Repository](https://github.com/baiweiphys/BO-KM/) | [Releases](https://github.com/baiweiphys/BO-KM/releases)

-BO-KM (available at the URL: https://github.com/baiweiphys/BO-KM/) is a new tool developed by Wei Bai and Huasheng Xie.
-Its primary objective is to efficiently calculate all solutions for the dispersion relation of obliquely propagating waves in magnetized hot plasmas with multiple species.
-This code provides extensive support for a wide range of distribution functions, including anisotropic drift kappa-Maxwellian distributions, anisotropic drift bi-Maxwellian distributions, and their combinations.
-Additionally, it can also handle bi-kappa distributions for perpendicular propagation.

-Wei Bai (Email: baiweiphys@gmail.com, baiwei12@mail.ustc.edu.cn)
-College of Electrical and Power Engineering, Taiyuan University of Technology, Taiyuan 030024, China

-Huasheng Xie (Email: huashengxie@gmail.com, xiehuasheng@enn.cn)
-ENN Science and Technology Development Co., Ltd., Langfang 065001, China, Hebei Key Laboratory of Compact Fusion, Langfang 065001, China

-2023-11-16

-## BO-KM
+## Description

-``BO-KM`` is a comprehensive code that has the capability to simultaneously solve for all significant roots of the dispersion relation for obliquely propagating waves in magnetized multi-species plasma.
+**BO-KM** (BO-Kappa-Maxwellian) is a comprehensive code that has the capability to simultaneously solve for all significant roots of the dispersion relation for obliquely propagating waves in magnetized multi-species plasma.
 The code supports various distributions, including anisotropic drift kappa-Maxwellian distributions, anisotropic drift bi-Maxwellian distributions, and a combination of both (as well as bi-kappa distributions for perpendicular propagation).
-The ``BO-KM`` solver provides a powerful and efficient tool for analyzing the waves and instabilities in magnetized multi-species plasma with anisotropic drift kappa-Maxwellian, bi-Maxwellian distributions, or a mixture of both.
+The **BO-KM** solver provides a powerful and efficient tool for analyzing the waves and instabilities in magnetized multi-species plasma with anisotropic drift kappa-Maxwellian, bi-Maxwellian distributions, or a mixture of both.

 Input: The background magnetic field is denoted as $B_0$ (in Tesla), the angle of oblique propagation is represented as deg (in degrees), $J$ is a non-negative integer for $J$-pole expansion, $N$ is a non-negative integer for Bessel functions, and nk indicates the number of grid points.
 The ``bokm.in`` file requires the following input parameters: $q_s$ (charge of species in elementary charge units), $m_s$ (mass of species in terms of electron mass), $n_s$ (number density of species in cubic meters), $T_{\parallel s}$ (parallel temperature of species in electron volts), $T_{\perp s}$ (perpendicular temperature of species in electron volts), $u_{s_0}/c$ (species drift velocity normalized by the speed of light), $\kappa$ (value of kappa for the distribution function of the $s$-th particle species), and $\kappa_{s,th}$ (threshold value for kappa).